-Findings Supporting Evidence The HHS administrative team shoulders responsibility for Summative evaluation effective supervision and evaluation procedures in order to Sheets/reports facilitate professional growth and development.
-The manner
+Findings Supporting Evidence The HHS administrative team shoulders responsibility for Summative evaluation

 According to the HUSD bargaining agreement, teacher evaluation and supervision are focused on constructive facilitation, professional encouragement, and the promotion of rigorous and relevant academic teaching methodologies.

 Teachers are evaluated twice annually during their first two years, then every two years after obtaining permanent employment status.
 Using district and union-approved performance standards, the evaluations reflect alignment with the California Standards for the Teaching Profession (CSTP).